Page Content

 Summary of Trends

-Repeat Data in Charts as Tables
+Repeat Data in Chart

 This is the chart showing the specific numeric data.
 Please note that the data table features captions and header rows.